beaverrio/articles/eBPF 101/Print_Basic_Socket_Details.md

 ...
 ```

-Here we check if the packets header lenght is not corupted while it traveled in the network,
+Here we check if the packets header length is not corrupted while it traveled in the network,
 if it is, we won't be able to parse it.

 #### TCP or somethine else?